viamrobotics/docs/docs/fleet/provision.md

 Using the Viam Agent, this company could ship their machines directly to customers and have each machine provision `viam-server` as it comes online for each user, eliminating factory setup time and allowing for tailored configurations per customer as needed.

-The Viam Agent is open source, and [available on GitHub](https://github.com/viamrobotics/agent).
+{{% alert title="Note" color="note" %}}

-The example video shows using the [Viam mobile application](/fleet/#the-viam-mobile-app) to connect to the Viam Agent on a newly-deployed machine and completing network setup.
+The example video above shows using the [Viam mobile application](/fleet/#the-viam-mobile-app) to connect to the Viam Agent on a newly-deployed machine and completing network setup.
+{{% /alert %}}

+The Viam Agent is open source, and available on [GitHub](https://github.com/viamrobotics/agent).

 ## Install the Viam Agent